 - If the trust property is being mismanaged or not prudently invested

 - If the trustee is not following the terms of the trust

 The Triay Law Office Specializes in Fiduciary Accountings

-If an accounting evidences a breach of fiduciary duty or if an executor or trustee fails to file a required accounting, beneficiaries must file claims within the probate court to protect their rights.
-Charles Triay, the founder of Triay Law Office, has been practicing contested probate litigation for over 30 years and has provided unsurpassed representation in contested accounting cases throughout Northern California.
-Unlike other law firms, the Triay Law Office gives clients the option to pay attorney fees an hourly or contingency basis.
-Contact our Oakland probate litigation lawyers if you are a beneficiary who needs to file a claim against an estate or trust, or if you are a fiduciary who must defend an accounting in probate court.
+If an accounting evidences a breach of fiduciary duty or if an executor or trustee fails to file a required accounting, then beneficiaries must file claims within the probate court to protect their rights.
+Charles Triay, the founder of Triay Law Office, has been practicing contested probate litigation for over 30 years.
+He has provided unsurpassed representation in contested accounting cases throughout Northern California.
+Unlike other law firms, the Triay Law Office gives clients the option to pay attorney fees on an hourly or contingency basis.
+Please contact our Bay Area probate litigation lawyers if you are a beneficiary who needs to file a claim against an estate or trust, or if you are a fiduciary who must defend an accounting in probate court.